Jump to:

 Social role and social support system

-Professional Issues
+Professional issues

-Physiatrists may provide a great deal of hope to cancer patients, even those with a limited prognosis.
+Physiatrists may provide a great deal of hope for cancer patients, even those with a limited prognosis.
 Rehabilitation is a phase of treatment where patients can recognize demonstrable gains despite difficult circumstances.
 Providing realistic support and encouragement can assist patients in persevering through their therapies.

 Rehabilitation Management and Treatments